A challenging case of paediatric liver transplant and seizures | Case study

 On the 16th day, a sudden respiratory distress development necessitated intubation and she underwent emergency bronchoscopy promptly.
 The bronchoscopy defined the presence of occasional mucoid secretions, and subsequently, they were cleared.
 Since she displayed a gradual symptomatic improvement in two days, she was extubated and again shifted to the in-patient room on the 19th day.

 The necessary medicines, immunosuppressives, antibiotics, proton pump inhibitors, multivitamins, antiemetics, analgesics, antipyretics & other supportive care were given along with the counselling.
-Once the patient achieved hemodynamic stabilisation, she was discharged with the necessary medications and advice for follow-up.
+Upon achieving hemodynamic stabilisation, the patient was discharged with the necessary medications.
+She was advised to schedule a follow-up appointment with the Liver Transplant Surgeons in Hyderabad at PACE Hospitals to assess her post-operative condition and ensure continued recovery.

 The clinicopathologics of seizure development after liver transplant